clemcer/loggifly/README.md

     # Attach a log file to the notification
     keywords_with_attachment:
       - warn
+    # Caution advised!
+These keywords will trigger a restart of the container
+    restart_keywords:
+      - traceback

 # Optional.
 These keywords are being monitored for all configured containers
 global_keywords: